-4435629 (D. Minn.
+In Gladitsch, the court concluded that the evidence could support a finding that the complainant had a subjective belief that the activity she reported may have been unlawful, even though she conceded that she was not certain.
+In Miller v.
+Stifel, Nicholas & Co., 2011 WL 4435629 (D. Minn.
 Sept.
 20, 2011), however, the court found that where the complainant testified that she was unsure whether the ethical lapses complained of constituted violations of any law or regulation covered by SOX, it could not be said that she "actually believed" the conduct complained of constituted such a violation.
 Similarly, in Gale, the court held that the plaintiff did not engage in SOX-protected activity where the employee testified that he "did not believe that" the company had engaged in any kind of illegal or fraudulent activity at the time he made the reports.

-2. Reasonable Belief
+2. Objective Belief

 Objective reasonableness is evaluated based on the knowledge available to a reasonable person in the same factual circumstances with the same training and experience as the whistleblower.
-Recent decisions by the ARB have significantly broadened the scope of what constitutes "protected activity" under Section 806(a).
-Federal courts, however, have hesitated to adopt the ARB's broader vision of "protected activity," and continue to hold plaintiffs to a higher standard when evaluating the objective reasonableness of their purported whistleblowing activity.
+Recent decisions by the ARB and the Third Circuit have significantly broadened the scope of what constitutes "protected activity" under Section 806(a).
+Most federal courts, however, have yet to adopt the ARB's broader vision of "protected activity," and continue to